-9.4.5.
-CH_4 and N_2O production shall be monitored during the incubations as further described in subrules a-c.
+- 9.4.5.
+CH_4 and N_2O production shall be monitored during the incubations as further described in subrules a-c. - a.

-- a.
 CH4 and N2O shall be sampled from the bottle headspace of the non-sacrificial bottles using industry best practices.
 The volume of the headspace shall be reasonably small and known.
 The headspace from a single bottle may be sampled to measure both CH4 and N2O.
-Once the headspace has been sampled, the headspace shall be refilled either with gas of known composition or by recirculating the sampled gas back into the headspace.
-The method of refilling the headspace shall be consistent throughout the incubation.
-When recording the measured CH4 and N2O at each time step, the CO2 Removal Supplier shall be mindful of which refilling method was used to record the appropriate value.
+Throughout the incubation period, the CO2 Removal Supplier shall take care to maintain a headspace pressure well above atmospheric pressure.
+Bottles shall be maintained in a temperature controlled room and kept at the same temperature during sampling.
 The data shall be made available to the Auditor. - b.
 A function for CH4 production over time as a function of biomass organic carbon shall be determined based on best fit to the data.
-CH4 production (CH4(t)) shall be in units of g CH4 per g biomass C per year. - A function for N2O production over time as a function of biomass organic carbon shall be determined based on best fit to the data.
+CH4 production (CH4(t)) shall be in units of g CH4 per g biomass C per year. - c.
+A function for N2O production over time as a function of biomass organic carbon shall be determined based on best fit to the data.
 N2O production (N2O(t)) shall be in units of g N2O per g biomass C per year. - 9.4.6.
 Sulfide production shall be monitored during the incubations as further described in subrules a-c. - a.
-Total sulfide measurements shall be taken from 15 mL of incubated seawater from each sacrificial bottle using industry best practices. - b.
+Total sulfide measurements shall be taken from a sample of sufficient volume of incubated seawater to allow for accurate analysis from each sacrificial bottle using industry best practices. - b.
 A function for sulfide production as a function of biomass organic carbon shall be determined based on best fit to the data.
-Sulfide production $(H_2S(t))$ shall be in units of g S per g biomass C per year. - c.
-Additionally, metal sulfide precipitants and/or dissolved trace metals such as Fe2+, Fe3+, and Cu2+ shall be measured using standard best practices.
-A function for metal sulfide precipitants relative to sulfide shall be determined based on best fit to the data.
-Metal sulfide precipitation (MS(t)) shall be in units of g MS per g S per year. - 9.4.7.
+Sulfide production $(H_2S(t))$ shall be in units of g S per g biomass C per year. - 9.4.7.
 Carbonate saturation state Ω for calcite and aragonite shall be calculated as follows, based on measured Ca2+ concentration and CO32- concentration determined from DIC and pH measurements from each sacrificial bottle at each time point.